Evolution of Cosmological Total Energy Density and Transient Periods in Cosmology: Friedmann Equations

 \section{Friedmann Equations}

-Our present picture of the Universe is encapsulated in the hot big-bang cosmological model (the reader is referred to \cite{Wein0, Peeb0}).
-This is a mathematical description based on the isotropic and homogeneous $Friedmann-Lema\hat{i}tre-Robertson-Walker$ (FLRW) solution of general relativity.
-The evolution of the Universe is manifested in the cosmic scale factor $a(t)$\cite{Shu}.
+The hot big-bang cosmological model (the reader is referred to \cite{Wein0,Peebles93}) is presently the preferred model of the universe.
+This is a model built on the isotropic and homogeneous $Friedmann-Lema\hat{i}tre-Robertson-Walker$ (FLRW) solution of Einstein's equation from general relativity, where the expansion of the Universe is manifested in the cosmic scale factor $a(t)$\cite{Shu}.
 The evolution of the scale factor is governed by the Friedmann equations which take the form:

-where we have used the convention$c=1$.
-Since the Hubble radius $H=\dot{a}/a$, equation (\ref{Frid1}) can be appropriately normalised to read providing a simple yet effective way of discussing the energy-density composition of the universe.
+where we have set the speed of light to $c=1$.
+We note that the total energy density $\rho_{Tot}$ does not include the curvature or the cosmological constant term.
+Now since the Hubble parameter $H=\dot{a}/a$, equation (\ref{Frid1}) can be appropriately normalised to read provides a simple yet effective way of discussing the energy-density composition of the universe.

-\section{the evolution of total energy density}
+\section{The evolution of total energy density}

 Let us represent the total density of the universe at a particular time in its cosmic history by $\rho_{Tot}$.
-This total is made up different types of contributors which include radiation (relativistic particles), baryonic matter, non-baryonic matter, other types of energy densities and the cosmological constant.
-For ease of reference, we will use the following notations to denote these constituents of the total energy density: namely $\rho_{r}$ (radiation), $\rho_{nb}$(non-baryonic which will later be identified as dark-matter ), $\rho_{b}$(ordinary or baryonic matter), $\rho_{o}$ (other forms of energy density which will later be identified as dynamical dark energy\cite{Peeb}) and $\rho_{\Lambda}$ (the cosmological constant).
-We have not made any assumption about dark-energy and cosmological constant as it may be impossible to distinguish cosmological constant and vacuum energy, see \cite{Ruth}.
+This total has contributions that include radiation (relativistic particles), baryonic matter, non-baryonic matter, and other types of energy densities.
+For ease of reference, we will use the following notations to denote these constituents of the total energy density: namely $\rho_{r}$ (radiation), $\rho_{nb}$(non-baryonic which will later be identified as dark-matter ), $\rho_{b}$(ordinary or baryonic matter), $\rho_{o}$ (other forms of energy density which will later be identified as dynamical dark energy)\cite{Peeb} and $\rho_{\Lambda}$ (the cosmological constant).
+We have not made any assumption about dark energy and cosmological constant as it may be impossible to distinguish cosmological constant and vacuum energy, see \cite{Ruth}.
 Dark energy or vacuum energy is a form of energy that is postulated to be responsible for the observed late-time accelerated expansion of the Universe \cite{Riess}.
-The total mass-energy density is therefore given, It is known that the evolutionary history of the universe is the best model taking into consideration that at different periods different energies densities dominate.
-To determine what is dominant is customary to compare the ratios of each contributor to the total.
+The total mass-energy density is therefore given, The analysis of how the universe evolves takes into account the fact that at different periods different energy densities dominate.
+To determine what is dominant, it is customary to compare the ratios of each contributor to the total.